 25. Travel Sickness Cure

 Suck on a slice of lemon to help you stop feeling nauseous.
+Some people might not like the taste, but the results might make it worth it.

 26. Lighten age spots.

-Many folk remedies suggest using lemon peel to help lighten age spots.
+Here’s a fun use for a lemon peel: Many folk remedies suggest using lemon peel to help lighten age spots.
 Apply a small piece to the affected area and leave on for an hour.
 (I’d avoid too much sun exposure while it’s on your face.)

 27. Soften dry elbows.